 Over the years, though, I’ve gradually learned how to make my garden a little bit more successful.
-It’s still pretty small, and it’s definitely not going to win any prizes for being the prettiest or the most neatly organized garden, but at least it’s better than it used to be 🙂
+It’s still fairly small at least compared to some people’s gardens, and it’s definitely not going to win any prizes for being the prettiest or the most neatly-organized garden, but it’s a lot better than it used to be!

-These four beginner gardening mistakes are all ones that I’ve made, and, if this is your first year gardening, hopefully you can avoid making the same mistakes I did and have a better chance at a successful first garden!
+These four beginner gardening mistakes are all ones that I’ve made, and, if this is your first or second year gardening, hopefully you can avoid making the same mistakes I did and have a better chance at a successful garden!

 4 Beginner Gardening Mistakes to Avoid:

 When you’re just starting out with a garden, it’s a good idea to keep it as simple as possible for the first year.
 It’s tempting to want to try a little of everything, but you’ll have a much better chance of having a successful garden if you focus on just a few varieties for the first year and then add in others the next year.

 When I first started ordering heirloom seeds online, I went a little bit overboard that first year.
 I wanted to try them all, and I ordered far too many of them.
 It was a lot to try to keep track of them all, and I ended up not having the time to really learn about how each type should be planted and what type of growing conditions they needed, etc.